 The vagus nerve can be visually located and/or physically felt by a person seeing or sensing into their own bodies energy field, after significant grounding has taken place, as grounding should be the basis of all healing work.
-It is detectable in the human energy field and has a distinguishable primary feature in the brain and the Auric Field (outside of the body).
+It is detectable in the human energy field and has a distinguishable primary feature in the brain and the auric Field (outside of the body).
 This feature is similar between people, although the location and appearance of that feature appears unique based on the past trauma or current stress that an individual is carrying.
 This is a fascinating discovery but not the only discovery, in the animal kingdom, the vagus nerve plays a massive role in survival and migration.
 While my progress in this field of study continues, I am documenting case studies toward a future publication.

-In an energetic sense, and possibly physically, the vagus nerve is connected to the pituitary gland, the master gland of the endocrine system.
+In an energetic sense, and quite possibly physically the vagus nerve is connected to the pituitary gland, the master gland of the endocrine system.
 This is the beginning of the energetic aspect of the nerve; from this point the key feature stems off the from this area behind the eyes.
-With my help, clients can often ‘see’ it with the inner eye (which is known as the Pineal gland) or ‘feel’ it in their field of energy.
+With my help, clients can often ‘see’ it with the inner eye (which is known as the pineal gland) or ‘feel’ it in their field of energy.
 If there is trauma in any of the sensory organs or in the brain itself, the key feature is unclear, or is seen as something different; or, it may be found/seen or felt at the brainstem level.